JLiangHe/jlianghe.github.io/research.md

 <h5> Miscellaneous</h5>
 - <b>False Discovery Control in Multiple Testing: A Selective Overview of Theories and Methodologies.</b>
   <a href="assets/files/Selective_overview_MT.pdf">[pdf]</a><br>
-  Short Version as a Book Chapter in <i>Big Data Analytics in Biostatistics and Bioinformatics</i>.
+  Short Version as a Book Chapter in <i>ICSA Book Series in Statistics: Big Data Analytics in Biostatistics and Bioinformatics</i>.